Step 3: pytest-native tests #

 verify("output_voltage", dmm.measure_dc_voltage(),

 For one-off tests, passing limit= inline is fine.
-The cleaner home for limits is the product spec or the sidecar YAML — both arrive in later steps.
+The cleaner home for limits is the part spec or the sidecar YAML — both arrive in later steps.

 class TestPowerUp: